rubenrabb01/Modeling-MacFish-database/Horizontal range (II) (Imputed TS data).md

-# Analysis of range of distances for horizontal movement using impu (II)
+# Analysis of range of distances for horizontal movement using imputed data (II)

 This section is a follow-up to the analysis of horizontal range data where the process for GAMM models building and selection of importance variables is about the same with minor differences regarding:
 - The definition of smooths terms and surface interactions change with the addition of new variables: